mitotic/slidoc/docs/MORE.md

     `=plugin_name.func()`

-This substitutes the return value from the function `func` attached to the slide instance of the plugin. (`func` would always be called after the `init` call.)
+This substitutes the return value from the function `func` attached to the slide instance of the plugin.
+An optional non-negative integer argument may be present. (`func` would always be called after the `init` call.)

 The correct answer can also be provided by a formula: